 Dimmel and others credit Kimonti Carter, a 36-year old inmate serving a life without parole sentence, for his efforts to help launch the program.

-Carter was transferred to Clallam Bay in April of 2012, after spending more than a decade at the Monroe Correctional Complex.
+Carter was transferred to CBCC in April of 2012, after spending more than a decade at the Monroe Correctional Complex.
 He was president of the Black Prisoners’ Caucus at Monroe.
 That group was instrumental in creating a higher education program at the prison called University Beyond Bars.

 Carter said that when he arrived at Clallam Bay, there was no Black Prisoners’ Caucus.
 Although there were education programs to earn high school equivalency diplomas and learn certain technical skills, there was no way to earn a college degree.

-Leaning on his experience at Monroe, Carter, with the help of other offenders, won support from the prison administration to start a Black Prisoners’ Caucus.
+Leaning on his experience at Monroe Corrections Complex, (MCC), Carter, with the help of other inmates, won support from the prison administration to start a Black Prisoners’ Caucus.

 “It gave us the opportunity to get back into the natural order of things.
 How do we improve our community, how do we improve men who are going home soon?
 What can we do to help guys get educated and do something more productive with their sentence?”
 Carter said.